khonsulabs/bonsaidb/.rustme/docs.md

 ## Example

-To get an idea of how it works, this is a simple schema:
+To get an idea of how it works, let's review the [`view-examples` example][view-examples].
+See the [examples README][examples-readme] for a list of all available examples.

+The [`view-examples` example][view-examples] shows how to define a simple schema containing a single collection (`Shape`), a view to query the `Shape`s by their `number_of_sides` (`ShapesByNumberOfSides`), and demonstrates multiple ways to query that view.

+First, here's how the schema is defined:

 ```rust,ignore
 $../examples/basic-local/examples/view-examples.rs:snippet-a$
 ```

-After you have your collection(s) defined, you can open up a database and insert documents:
+After you have your collection(s) and view(s) defined, you can open up a database and insert documents:

 ```rust,ignore
 $../examples/basic-local/examples/view-examples.rs:snippet-b$